Connor-McCartney/Connor-McCartney.github.io/_pages/misc/japanese.md

 ru - for yourself, re - for others, ro - for both (ganbaru - I'll do my best, ganbare - keep it up!, ganbarou - let's do our best!)

+ato - lots of meanings: more, and, then, after, etc...

 <br>
 <br>